notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-- Signatures can be validated based on the tag referenced, however the signature is not tied to a specific name.
+- Signatures can be verified based on the tag referenced, however the signature is not tied to a specific `repo:tag` name.
 The artifact can be renamed without invalidating the signature.
-- This does not preclude tag locking scenarios, where a registry can provide users with the ability to lock a tag to a specific.
+- This does not preclude tag locking scenarios, where a registry can provide users with the ability to lock a tag to a specific manifest.
 If a tag is updated with another signed artifact, the tag is considered signed and follows the signature validation rules of the new signature.
 For example, if a base image `fx:1.0` is signed, and rebuilt with a patched version, the updated `fx:1.0` is new content, and a valid scenario.
 - If the tag for `fx:1.0` is redirected to another unsigned manifest, the signature validation of `fx:1.0` will fail as it's no longer signed.
 This is no different than signed binaries being updated or replaced on a users local computer.

 ### Scenario #3: Automate Build, Sign, Push